ramigs/nuxt-fauna-article/nuxt-fauna.md

 scalability out-of-the-box.

-From a developer's perspective this is awesome, because it allows us to be more productive and focus on the logic of the app we're building.
+From a developer's perspective this is awesome, because it allows us to be more productive and focus solely on the logic of the app we're building.

 ## Nuxt.js